Sidhoh/Kovid/README.md

 # Kovid V0.1.0
-A python lib to get info on covid-19
+A python api to get info on covid-19

 # Installation and Usage
 To install the api: